Trusteer: Technical concerns

 End users have reported problems with Rapport, slow PCs due to high CPU and RAM utilization, incompatibility with various security/antivirus products and difficulty in removing the software.

 The consumer organisation Which? found that many members had problems due to running Trusteer Rapport, and advised against using it.
 They found that it could conflict with other security software, and slow or crash the Web browser.
 Which? emphasises that it is the bank's responsibility, not Rapport's, to protect customers' online banking, adding that online banking can be perfectly safe without Trusteer Rapport; its only benefit would be detecting a phishing site masquerading as the bank—"but plenty of other tools, including most modern browsers, can do this anyway".
 They clarify that the software is legitimate and respectable, but "don't feel the claims on Rapport's website add up".

 In a presentation given at 44con in September 2011, bypassing Trusteer Rapport's keylogger protection was shown to be relatively trivial.
 Shortly thereafter Trusteer confirmed that the flaw was corrected and said that even if a hacker were able to use the flaw to disable anti-keylogging functions in Rapport, other secondary security protection technologies would still be in play.

 Rapport software is incompatible with Windows tool Driver Verifier and may cause Blue Screen and system crash.
-Since Driver Verifier is not intended for end users in a production environment or workstations, Trusteer Support recommends that end users do not run Driver Verifier with Trusteer Endpoint Protection installed.

 Blue Gem lawsuit

-In March 2011, Blue Gem, a rival company, filed a lawsuit against Trusteer in a California court.
-Blue Gem accused Trusteer of plagiarizing their code in order to maintain compatibility between anti-keystroke logging software types of Intel chipset that were first introduced back in 2007.
-Trusteer has described the accusations as "baseless".
+In March 2011, Blue Gem, a rival company, filed a lawsuit against Trusteer in a California court.Trusteer has described the accusations as "baseless".